msarilar/EDEngineer/README.md

 # EDEngineer

 EDEngineer is a basic app I've written to track materials, data and cargo acquired in Elite Dangerous.
 That way, we can also track progress of blueprints available from the Engineers.
+[Installer here](https://cdn.rawgit.com/msarilar/EDEngineer/master/EDEngineer/releases/setup.exe).

 ## [**Common Issues and their fixes!**](https://github.com/msarilar/EDEngineer/wiki/Troubleshooting-Issues)